mastachen/Trillo/README.md

     baseline: aligns the text of the items, like invisible line under text */

+  flex-wrap: wrap;
+  /*
+    - defines wrapping
+    nowrap:
-  flex-wrap: wrap; /* will create new lines for items that dont fit container */ /*
+    wrap: will create new lines for items that dont fit container wrap-reverse;
-    nowrap, wrap, wrap-reverse
   */

   align-content: space-between;
   /*
+    - applies where there is more than 1 row
     flex-start: aligns rows on top of cross axis
     flex-end: aligns rows on bottom of cross axis
     center: center vertically
     space-around: distributes space between the rows, same space on top and bottom of the rows
     space-between: one of the lines on top, other on the bottom
     stretch: initial value
   */